Kinzo H. Mihara

 Kinzo was born in northwestern Montana, but as a child of a Naval Officer grew up on both coasts.
 In school, Kinzo excelled at sports, and in Maryland was ranked in wrestling and took state in football.
 After high school, Kinzo completed a four year tour with the U.S. Marines serving in an unmanned aerial vehicle (drone) squadron and was an enlisted aide to several senior generals in the Pentagon.
 After his initial military service, Kinzo completed his undergraduate course of study at the University of Maryland University College in College Park, Maryland.
 During college, Kinzo was activated off of the Marine Corps reserve list onto active duty to support the war on terror.
 During his second tour with the Marines, Kinzo was assigned as an enlisted legislative liaison who worked between the U.S. Capitol and the Pentagon.
 Subsequent to his second tour, Kinzo completed his legal training at the University of Idaho College of Law in Moscow, Idaho.

-When he is not practicing law, Kinzo enjoys spending time with his wife, Hannah, and their three young children.
+When he is not practicing law, Kinzo enjoys spending time with his family.
 Kinzo spends time with his family working on the family’s property in Idaho and Washington, fishing, camping, hunting, boating, and generally enjoying the mountains, lakes, and rivers of North Idaho, Eastern Washington, and Montana.

 Some of My Work